Choosing between walk-in tubs and Barrier-free showers

 - Full soaking depth may use more water than traditional bathtubs

 - Not suitable for small children

 To make the most of accessible bathing options, barrier-free showers take out the obstacles (like shower doors) and add new features to benefit users of all abilities.
 Unlike all-in-one walk-in tub units, accessible showers are custom-designed with your style and needs in mind.
 Choose from low-threshold shower bases that reduce the step into the shower to as little as 1.5 inches, or opt for a no-threshold or “curbless” shower that uses a variable-height ramp.
 The latter option is ideal for wheelchair users who can roll in and out of the shower with complete independence.
 To that point, barrier-free showers can be designed with plenty of room for all kinds of mobility aids, including wheelchairs, walkers, and scooters.

-Designing your accessible shower also lets you choose the safety features that best meet your needs, including benches and shower seats, grab bars, and hand showers.
+Designing your accessible shower also lets you choose the safety features that best meet your needs, including benches and shower seats, grab bars, and hand-held showers.
 Though some bathers will find the lack of a door takes some getting used to, the level of customization with a barrier-free shower means the result is a shower that exactly meets your needs.

 - Suitable for any body type, size, and mobility needs to maintain independence

 - Wide range of sizes and access styles to choose from (low-threshold or curbless/no-threshold)